-Whether you’re organizing work at home or at the office, there’s something that’s just as important as efficiency: security.
+Whether you’re organizing for work at home or at the office, there’s something that’s just as important as efficiency: security.
 Security often takes a back seat to productivity, especially during busy or stressful times.
 Yet it’s incredibly important to protect sensitive documents.
 In this post, we’ll be detailing how you can achieve higher productivity and better security.

 The Challenges of Keeping an Office Both Organized and Secure